trooper5010/gatsby-starter-glass/content/pages/about.md

 ---
-title: About Mee
+title: About Me
 template: about-template
 profile_image: /media/profile-image.jpg
 ---

-# Hi, I'm John Doe
+# Hi, I'm Phil

-This website is a live example of a Gatsby Starter — it's not a real blog.
-People using this starter may want to add some information to this page about them or their business.
+I'm a sys admin, working in the IT space for 6 years.
+I made this blog for fun delving into the niche of systems access request forms.
+Prepare to be entertained.